Before you surrender your pet to R.A.C.E., please take the time to look over

-R.A.C.E. asks anyone surrendering a pet for a surrender fee.
-This fee helps cover some of the cost to care for the pet.
-It costs, on average, $250 to care for each pet that comes through our doors.
+R.A.C.E. asks anyone surrendering a pet for a surrender donation.
+This donation helps cover some of the cost to care for the pet.
+It costs, on average, several hundred dollars to care for each pet that comes through our doors.
 We ask for a donation to offset the cost of caring for the pets.

 What does“surrendering” a pet mean?

 When you surrender your pet to R.A.C.E., you relinquish ownership and responsibility for that pet.
 Once you have surrendered your pet, R.A.C.E. will make the decisions that we believe are best for the pet.

 Can I have a guarantee my pet will be adopted into a new home?